ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Claims related to Verifier-applied consistency checks are asserted under the authority of the Verifier.
 For example, the `attest-key-triple-record` may contain a cryptographic key to which the Verifier applies certificate path construction and validation.
-The verification result may reveal an expired certificate.
+Validation may reveal an expired certificate.
 The Verifier implementation might generate a certificate path validation exception that is handled externally, or it could generate a Claim that the certificate path is invalid.

 Phase 6: Policy Augmentation